 Past Green Week Events

 Check out Green Week events from past years.
-Click on each individual event below for more information.

 UM Master Plan: Planning for a Pedestrian-Friendly Campus” Lunch & Learn